≡ Menu

 * Altria’s fiscal year begins on Jan 1 and ends on Dec 31.

-The huge amount of free cash flow has enabled Altria to pay cash dividends and consistently raise the rates every year.
+Free cash flow is crucial for debt repayments, business expansion, capital returns, and more.
+The substantial free cash flow has enabled Altria to pay cash dividends and consistently raise the rates each year.

 Back To Table Of Contents